2009 attack on the Sri Lanka national cricket team: Aftermath

 Insurance cost for cricket matches in India, Pakistan, Bangladesh and Sri Lanka rose.

 The New Zealand team cancelled its December 2009 tour of Pakistan.
 Bangladesh also put off a scheduled tour by Pakistan to Bangladesh.

 The Union Home Minister of India, P. Chidambaram, said that the Indian Premier League should consider postponing the forthcoming T20 league matches due to be held over 45 days from 10 April to 24 May 2009 in 9 Indian cities, since in the light of these attacks, security forces would be stretched too thin between the league matches and the five phases of the forthcoming general elections in India.
-The elections were slated to be held between 16 April and 13 May and it was impossible to reschedule them while IPL organizers appeared to be unwilling to postpone the tournament.
+The elections were slated to be held between 16 April and 13 May and it was impossible to reschedule them while IPL organisers appeared to be unwilling to postpone the tournament.
 Former England coach Duncan Fletcher said that English players contracted to the IPL would now be more concerned for their safety.
 The 2009 Indian Premier League was hosted by South Africa between 18 April and 24 May 2009.
 Former Indian captain Sourav Ganguly said after these attacks Pakistan was not a safe venue to play cricket.

 The 2011 Cricket World Cup was to be co-hosted by Pakistan, India, Sri Lanka and Bangladesh, but in the wake of this attack on the Sri Lankan cricket team the International Cricket Council (ICC) stripped Pakistan of its hosting rights due to security concerns.
 The headquarters of the organising committee were originally situated in Lahore, but was then shifted to Mumbai.
 Pakistan was supposed to hold 14 matches, including one semi-final.
 Eight of Pakistan's matches were awarded to India, four to Sri Lanka and two to Bangladesh.

 The Sri Lankan Foreign minister has said the Sri Lankan cricket team "will give highest consideration to the invitation extended to it to undertake visit again.
 Sri Lanka will not allow Pakistan's isolation in cricket."
 In October 2017, the Sri Lankan cricket team returned to Pakistan for the first time since the attack to play a Twenty20 International match at the Gaddafi Stadium.
 In September 2019, the Sri Lankan team toured Pakistan, playing a 3-match One-Day International series in National Stadium, Karachi and a 3-match Twenty20 International series in Gaddafi Stadium, Lahore.

+In December 2019, Sri Lanka agreed to play two match test series in Pakistan, thus marking test cricket's return to Pakistan after a decade since the terror attack.